yuhsiang237/yuhsiang237.github.io/source/_posts/Loop-in-SQL-Server-stored-procedure-example.md

 categories:
   - [Database,SQL Server]
 ---
-In the case, I want to create a simple script about creating the test data of 100000 records in SQL Server store procedure.
+In the case, I want to create a simple script about creating the test data of 100000 records in SQL Server stored procedure.

 Today, I have a table, Orders, and I want to generate the test data to it.
 ``` sql